 We flew from São Paulo to Buenos Aires first because there was no straight flight to Ushuaia or El Calafate from any Brazilian city, so we had to stop at Argentina’s capital, Buenos Aires.
 The connection was long, way too long!
 We spent the night waiting to board, sitting in an airport chair.
 We arrived in the city around 7:30 pm but the flight to Ushuaia – the first destination of our itinerary – was at 4:40 am (the first one of the day), a gap of 9h.

 If that kind of thing happens during the day, you can find something to do.
 You can leave the bags at the airport and hit the city for a while, or even find something to do at the airport since everything is going to be open and busy.
 But at night the scenario is different, and the solution was to wait, and wait, and wait!
 The ideal would’ve been to book a hotel for a few hours inside of the airport – but there was none -, or go to Buenos Aires one day before and pay for a regular hotel, instead of getting there at night to catch a flight in the morning.

 The cities & The time of stay in each one

 The trip was divided into two parts, Ushuaia and El Calafate.
 It’s worth to include both cities in the itinerary because there are not (very) far from each other and there are straight flights connecting them.
-We decided to go to Ushuaia first just because of the values of the tickets, but it could be the opposite as well.
+We decided to go to Ushuaia first just because of the prices of the tickets.
 We spent four days in Ushuaia (counting the day we arrived, since we landed in the morning) and three days in El Calafate.

 The Patagonian summer & What to pack